Medication Therapy Management

 You will receive a personal medication list and a summary of the medication review results (medication action plan).
 The medication list will help you keep track of the medications you take.
 The medication summary will offer you steps you can take to get the best results from your medications.

 Below, we include a blank medication list you can print.
-Please use the form to keep track of all your prescriptions and over-the-counter (OTC) medications.
+Please use the form to keep track of all your prescriptions and over-the-counter medications.

 Printable Medication List